 Phoenix office worker Marion Crane is fed up with the way life has treated her.
-She has to meet her lover Sam in lunch breaks and they cannot get married because Sam has to give most of his money away in alimony.
-One Friday Marion is trusted to bank $40,000 by her employer.
+She has to meet her lover Sam in lunch breaks, and they cannot get married because Sam has to give most of his money away in alimony.
+One Friday, Marion is trusted to bank forty thousand dollars by her employer.
 Seeing the opportunity to take the money and start a new life, Marion leaves town and heads towards Sam's California store.
-Tired after the long drive and caught in a storm, she gets off the main highway and pulls into The Bates Motel.
+Tired after the long drive and caught in a storm, she gets off the main highway and pulls into the Bates Motel.
 The motel is managed by a quiet young man called Norman who seems to be dominated by his mother.Written by

 Col Needham <firstname.lastname@example.org>

 252 of 270 people found this review helpful.

 Was this review helpful to you?